 - If you want to change the Launcher design, click Change Launcher

-- Select Action type to determine what happens when user clicks Launcher
+- Select an Action type to determine what happens when a user clicks the Launcher

 - Click Save

-There three convenient ways to start creating a Launcher from a Smart Walk-Thru
+There are three convenient ways to start creating a Launcher from a Smart Walk-Thru

-- Click Add Launcher icon from Initiator Panel
+- Click the Add Launcher icon from Initiator Panel

 - Open the Initiator Panel and then click + Add Launcher

-- Hover over first Add New Button on the Smart Walk-Thru Map and select Launcher
+- Hover over the very first Add New icon (+) on the Smart Walk-Thru Map and click Launcher